Liam McIntyre’s role as Spartacus has riled up some of my younger clients, and they’ve been asking me how they can achieve a physique like his.

 The Spartacus nutrition and diet plan is straightforward: high-protein and low carbs.

 For breakfast, McIntyre eats a bowl of oats with whey protein powder.

 His other meals aren't standardized, but he focuses on lean high-protein sources like chicken and fish.

 He also consumes plenty of vegetables and a very small amount of good carbs like whole-grain rice or sweet potato.

 What are His Workout Principles?

-Spartacus workout principles include building a well-rounded physique, working on all muscles, and burning fat.
+Spartacus great workout principles include building a well-rounded physique, working on all muscles, and burning fat.

 Let’s take a look at each principle in depth.

 While traditional bodybuilding focuses on size and powerlifting on strength, the Spartacus workout’s movements emphasize building a well-rounded physique.